tremor-rs/tremor-www/docs/guides/basics.md

 ## Transformation

-We now have a way to passing data in our system, moving it through it and look at the result.
-Right now our result is rather simply the same as the input we have, lets change that and make the whole thing a bit more interesting.
+We now have a way to pass data in our system, moving it through it and looking at the result.
+Our result is relatively simple, the same as the input we have.
+Let us change that and make the whole thing a bit more interesting.

-Our goal will be to make each entry a "setnence" by capitalizing the frist letter and adding a period `.` or questionmark to the end.
+Our goal will be to make each entry a "sentence" by capitalizing the first letter and adding a period `.` or question mark to the end.

 :::note
-Tremor has handy utility modules for most data types that provide a number of functions to work with them, the [reference documentation](../language) gives a overfiew of them.
+Tremor has handy utility modules for most data types that provide several functions to work with them, the [reference documentation](../language) gives an overview of them.
 :::

-### Defining our own pipeline
+### Defining our pipeline

-In the last step we've been using the `troy::pipelines::passthrough` pipeline, it, as the name suggests just passit it through.
-So the first thing we need to dois replacing this with our own, for simplicities sake we'll start with replacing it with our own pipeline, we will name this `main` as we will extend it to be more then a passthrough.
+We've been using the `troy::pipelines::passthrough` pipeline in the last step.
+It, as the name suggests, passes it through.
+So the first thing we need to do is replace this with our own.
+For simplicities sake, we'll start by replacing it with our pipeline.
+We will name this `main` as we will extend it to be more than a passthrough.

 :::note
-   Pipelines, by default use the ports `in` for input, `out` and `err` for outputs, just as with `connect` thos definitions can be omitted as long as the standard is used.
-For details on how to define your own ports you can refere to the [reference documentation](../language).
+   Pipelines, by default, use the ports `in` for input, `out` and `err` for outputs.
+As with `connect`, those definitions can be omitted as long as we use the standard.
+For details on defining your own ports, you can refer to the [reference documentation](../language).
 :::

 ```troy